coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 1. phase 3 intro
  ### Phase 3: Evaluation
  We are almost done with the research!
 Well done!
-Before we stop, we have a few more questions for you.
+Before we finish the study, we have a few more questions for you.
 Just like in the beginning, you will fill in two questionnaires.
 Please complete the questions as honsetly as possible.
 Parents are allowed to help. (note to parents: Try not to bias your children's answers.)

    2. End of questionnaire all
  ### Evaluation Questionnaire
- _You tried hard practicing the gestures and completing all the questions.
-Thank you!
-Fill in the questions below about how you liked doing it._
+ _Thank you for practicing making gestures!
+Please fill in the questions below._

 - You have practiced making gestures.
 What was your favorite gesture to make?
 Why?
 _Describe your favorite gesture._

-- Did you have a funny moment, while making the gestures you want to tell us?
+- Did you have a funny moment, while making the gestures?
-_Describe the moment._
+_Tell us about it._

+- In what moments did you find making a gesture hard and why?
+_Tell us about it._

 - Describe a moment when you would rather use a gesture than talk.
 _Describe the moment._